Urolithiasis Quiz

 • Was pain on one side of your lower back your first symptom?

-Treatment depends on the size of stone.
-A small stone may pass out by itself - patients are asked to drink more water and take painkillers in the meantime.
-Larger stones may need procedures like shockwave therapy, which breaks down a large stone into smaller pieces that are easily passed out.
-Finally, surgery may be needed to remove the stone or for a tube to be inserted, bypassing the stone.
+Treatment depends on the size of the stone.
+A small stone may pass on its own - patients are asked to drink more water and take painkillers in the meantime.
+They may also be asked to take a medication to relax the ureters to allow passage of the stone.
+Larger stones may need procedures like shockwave therapy, which uses sound waves to break up a large stone into smaller pieces that are easily passed.
+Finally, if the stone is too large surgery may be needed to remove the stone.

 References